 In 1931, he and Young, now his partner, opened the 365 Club at 365 Market Street.
 San Francisco was weary of the Depression, needed some fun, and the 365 Club was there to provide it.
 The club was crowded with celebrities and stars from across America who were there to see and be seen.
 On stage, lines of long-stemmed chorus girls kicked high to the music; one of whom was Rita Cansino.
 Later, we would all know her as Rita Hayworth.
 Gin was served in coffee cups while everybody puzzled over the optical illusion provided by Dolfina, The Girl in the Fishbowl: She appeared to swim nude in the fish tank behind the bar… you can still find her there today.

 When Bimbo’s moved to Columbus Avenue in 1951, the scene got even more exciting.
-Herb Caen caught it all and recalled, “Jugglers, dance teams, stand-up comics, crooners chantootsies, Stage Door Johns, a proper band in proper uniforms… Multi-course dinners, Red Sparkling Burgundy in the silver bucket, and a nice-bucketed lady in a silver fox stole topped by a gardenia bought by a ‘pro’ in the men’s room.”
+SF Chronicle columnist, Herb Caen, caught it all and recalled, “Jugglers, dance teams, stand-up comics, crooners chantootsies, Stage Door Johns, a proper band in proper uniforms… Multi-course dinners, Red Sparkling Burgundy in the silver bucket, and a nice-bucketed lady in a silver fox stole topped by a gardenia bought by a ‘pro’ in the men’s room.”

-Some people come to relive the good old days of San Francisco nights, others have their good old days for the first time.
-What they have in common is a landmark that’s destined to stand as long as San Francisco stands for good times.
+Some people come to Bimbo’s 365 Club to relive the good old days of San Francisco, others have their good old days for the first time.
+What they have in common is a venue that is destined to stand as long as San Francisco stands for good times.